jaideng1/old-portfolio/README.md

 # About Me

-*I used to use a different username, but I changed it due some personal reasons.*

-I guess I go by jaideng1, or just jaideng, I was suprised that I could use it.
-I like to code and make stuff, been doing it for about 5 years, as of 2020.
+I like to code and make stuff, been doing it for about ~6 years (?), as of 2020.

 # Languages